 How to reach or pay me

-If you'd like to contribute a few bucks to buy me some ammo, CharlieGodammit a rawhide bone or to help pay my attorney retainer, my paypal address is email@example.com or you can hit the donate button below.
+If you enjoy this site and would like to help encourage me to keep it up and running, my paypal address is firstname.lastname@example.org or you can hit the donate button below.

 All contributions are much appreciated.